 USB drives should also be encrypted because when you copy files from an encrypted disk to a USB drive, the files can be automatically decrypted.

 “It’s important to educate employees that once they send a file via email or copy it to a USB thumb drive, that data is no longer protected by that encryption,” said Joe Siegrist, vice president and general manager of LogMeIn’s LastPass password management software.

-To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go or open-source software, or purchase USB drives that come with encryption, such as IronKey, SanDisk and Kanguru.
+To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go or open-source software, or purchase USB drives with built-in encryption, such as those from IronKey, SanDisk and Kanguru.